Kailash Love: Transformative Steps Around the Sacred Mountain

 Some places you choose to visit.
 Others summon you—quietly, completely, without explanation.

-In May 2024, I embarked on a sacred journey unlike any other: a 16-day pilgrimage to complete a 52-meter circuit around the mystical Mount Kailash, the holiest peak on earth, during the auspicious Saga Dawa period.
-I journeyed across the vast landscapes of Tibet, tracing ancient paths walked by sages and seekers for millennia.
+In May 2024, I embarked on a sacred journey unlike any other: a 16-day pilgrimage to complete a 52-meter circuit around the mystical Mount Kailash, the holiest unclimbed peak on earth, during the auspicious Saga Dawa period.
+I traveled across the vast landscapes of Tibet, tracing ancient paths walked by sages and seekers for millennia.
 I carried with me a longing for a deeper connection—with myself, with the divine, and with life.

 Heaven and Earth